ctsai-1/wheelchair-design-platform/README.md

       ser.write('0'.encode())
 ```

-When the Arduino Mega board reads the command '1' triggers a single led of the Neopixel Ring, one led per rotation.
+When the Arduino Mega board reads the command '1' it triggers a single led of the Neopixel Ring, one led per rotation.

 When receiving the command '0' the Arduino Mega triggers the Neopixel ring to light up 3 green leds on the right part of the Nepixel led.
 This behaviour communicates to the user in which direction to turn.